 Disclaimer: This page may contain affiliate links.
 We may earn a small commission for purchases made through links in this post, at no extra cost to you.

 Stress in anyone's life can be difficult to deal with.
-And, unfortunately, everyone has to deal with it.
+And, unfortunately, everyone has to deal with it because that's a part of life.
 When you have MS, the added stress of having an unpredictable illness, doesn't help matters much.
 You have enough on your plate when it comes to managing the symptoms, the doctors, your medications, and everything else that comes along with multiple sclerosis.

-Dealing with everyday and chronic stresses can leave your head spinning.
+Dealing with every day and chronic stresses can leave your head and your body spinning.
 And if you have a sudden acute stressful event, what happens then?
-Do you have a strategy in place for dealing with them?
-Do you know how to calm yourself down?
-Or do you just try to let it run it's course?
+What do you do?

 But first things first.
 One way to get a handle on your stresses is to keep a stress diary.
 You only need to do this for a few weeks.
 Just until you identify them.